 Prerequisites: This gift can only be obtained by gaining a class that grants it.
 Description: Characters with this Gift can draw their weapon without expending an Action or Reaction.
 That is, it costs them nothing to unsheathe a weapon.
 Other Details: The gift is always given for use with a particular type of weapon.
 For example, a character may gain Quick-Drawing with Crossbows or Quick-Drawing with Swords.
 Assuming they are conscious and capable of drawing their weapon, a character with this Gift has the benefit of a quickdrawn weapon's Parry against all of the attacks of the first Round, even if they are Surprised.
 A weapon may be quick drawn only if it is At Hand.
 That is, it is in a sheath at the character's side, slung over a shoulder, or otherwise available to be readied at a moment's notice.
-Gifts~R Raising Morale Prerequisites: This gift may be learned independent of any class with one month of training.
+28 As such, this ability cannot be used with crossbows, unless the crossbow is specially made to fire two bolts simultaneously.
+Gifts Gifts~R Raising Morale Prerequisites: This ability may be acquired independent of any race or class when the rules grant a character an option to obtain a new Gift.
 Description: Eloquent with speech, characters possessing this gift train in the techniques needed to lift the spirits and morale of companions.
 Other Details: Whenever a person with this gift attempts to use Bandying Words, they are entitled to an Edge on any Conflict Roll in which they are attempting to rally their allies.
+Rapid Firing Prerequisites: This gift can only be obtained by gaining a class that grants it.
+Description: If you strike with a Pure Success using a Range weapon that does not require additional actions to reload29, you may expend an Action to make a single attack with the same weapon.
+(In the case of Thrown weapons, you may attack with another instance of the same weapon type, assuming it is already at-hand.)
+This attack is made with a Drawback.
+Other Details: This gift is considered a Strike Boon.
+You may gain only one Strike Boon for any given attack unless otherwise stated.
+Rapid Firing Mastery Prerequisites: This gift can only be obtained by gaining a class that grants it.
+Description: If you do not have the Rapid Firing gift, this Gift works exactly like that one.
+If you do have it as well as this one, you forego the Drawback otherwise imposed on the added attack.
+Other Details: This gift is considered a Strike Boon.
+You may gain only one Strike Boon for any given attack unless otherwise stated.
 Rapid Mending Prerequisites: This gift is a magical ability gained at birth.
 It cannot be learned.
 Description: Characters with this gift heals broken bones and severe physical handicaps at an accelerated rate.
 Other Details: Broken bones will set themselves and be fully mended in one week.
 Even if a character is physically maimed, their body will restore itself to proper health in short order.
 The Conflict Roll penalties of a maiming will lessen by one point per week of rest until fully healed.
 At this point, all other effects caused by the maiming, if any, will have been rectified.
+Rapid Reloading Prerequisites: This gift can only be obtained by gaining a class that grants it.
+Description: If you strike with a Pure Success using a Range weapon that requires an Assault Action to reload30, you may use an Action to reload it instead.
+Other Details: This gift is considered a Strike Boon.
+You may gain only one Strike Boon for any given attack unless otherwise stated.
 Reading and Writing ...